liqd/adhocracy4/docs/datamodel.md

 -   contains containers of participation content (modules)
 -   follows automatically a given timeline (phases)
 -   exposes moderators / members (via `has_member` or `has_moderator` method)
+-   provides an `is_archived` flag, allowing to distinguish projects with finished participation phases that may still be active in other ways from truly archived projects.

 ### modules